Skip to main content

 An overpayment can be recovered directly from the Employee's wages or by the employee returning the money.

-To recover the overpayment directly from wages, the employer must provide that the employee:
+To recover the overpayment directly from wages, you need to consider what to provide to the employee.
+This may include that the employee:

 • has a choice about how the money is repaid;